Driving from Christchurch to Marlborough: What to See and Do

 Our transport through New Zealand, a Mitsubishi Outlander - Driving from Christchurch to Marlborough - The Trusted Traveller

-I decided before leaving home not to plan our driving days too much, leaving us plenty of time to make lots of unexpected stops along the way.
-We had a full day to make the drive, which driven straight without stopping should only take around four hours.
+I decided before leaving home not to plan the driving days too much, leaving me plenty of time to make lots of unexpected stops along the way.
+I had a full day to make the drive, which driven straight without stopping should only take around four hours, give of take the inevitable road works along the way.

 North of Christchurch

-Back in the car and it’s not long before Tourism Radio is telling us to stop in the town of Amberley for some of the best coffee on the coast.
+Back in the car and it’s not long before I reached the town of Amberley, which is said to have some of the best coffee on the coast.
 Nor’wester Cafe is on the highway and is housed in a converted cottage with front sun terrace surrounded by fragrant lavender.
-Mick really enjoyed his strong flat white while I indulged in a hot chocolate which was divine.
+While I’m not a coffee drinker, I did indulged in a hot chocolate which was divine.

 The Nor’wester Cafe in Amberley - Driving from Christchurch to Marlborough - The Trusted Traveller

-We decide to take the 20km loop road out to Gore Bay for more beautiful beaches and to see the Cathedral Cliffs.
+I decide to take the 20km loop road detour out to Gore Bay for more beautiful beaches and to see the Cathedral Cliffs.
 The road is winding and hilly surrounded by more farms and the odd farm house.
 It’s simply stunning countryside.

 The Cathedral Cliffs at Gore Bay - Driving from Christchurch to Marlborough - The Trusted Traveller

 The final descent into Gore Bay winds down to sea level on the way passing the Cathedral Cliffs.
-The lookout point isn’t clearly marked so if your doing this drive yourself keep your eyes peeled for the sign.
+The lookout point isn’t clearly marked so if you are doing this drive yourself, keep your eyes peeled for the sign.
 I’ve since been told that the best time of day to view the Cathedral Cliffs is just after lunch when they are bathed in full sun.
 Nevertheless they are still impressive in half sun.

-The tiny township of Gore Bay is home to mostly holiday homes with few permanent residents.
-Its just a stones throw from the road and holiday homes to the beach.
-We found a sunny picnic table by the water and sat and enjoyed a morning snack and drink before a short walk along the beach.
+The tiny township of Gore Bay is home to mostly holiday homes with very few permanent residents.
+It is just a stones throw from the road and holiday homes to the beach.
+I found a sunny picnic table by the water and sat and enjoyed a morning snack and drink before a short walk along the beach.

 The loop road brings you back out on the main highway north at Cheviot, a small farming town.